 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Oregon.

 In Oregon, a death certificate must be filed with the county registrar within five days after the death and before the final disposition of the body.
-(Oregon Revised Statutes § 432.133.)
+(Oregon Rev. Stat. § 432.133.)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.
-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+The easiest way to get copies of a death certificate is to ask this organization to order them for you at the time of the death.

-If you need to order copies of a death certificate later, visit the website of the Oregon Public Health Division.
-From the PHD website, you can download a mail-in order form or find information about ordering death certificates in person, online, or by phone.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Oregon Public Health Division.
+From there, you can find options for ordering death certificates in person, online, by phone, or by mail.

-When ordering death certificates, you must provide a photocopy of an acceptable form of identification, such as a government issued photo ID.
-The first certified copy of an Oregon death certificate ordered by mail costs $25; additional copies also cost $25 each.(Certificates ordered in person, online, or by phone are more expensive.)
+When ordering death certificates, you must provide a photocopy of an acceptable form of identification, such as a government-issued photo ID.
+Each certified copy of an Oregon death certificate ordered by mail costs $25; certificates ordered in person, online, or by phone are slightly more expensive.

-The deceased person's primary or attending medical provider who provided medical care at the last illness completes the medical certification within 48 hours of having access to the necessary medical records.
 If the medical provider is not available or if the medical provider gives permission, the physician who completes an autopsy can complete the death certificate.
 If the death was not due to natural causes, the medical examiner determines the cause of death and signs the medical certification within 48 hours after taking charge of the case.
 If the cause of death cannot be determined or is pending investigation, the medical examiner notes this on the death certificate.
 If necessary, the medical examiner submits an affidavit regarding the cause of death to amend the record within five days of performing an autopsy.
-(Oregon Revised Statutes § 432.133 and Oregon Revised Statutes § 432.075.)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 It is rarely necessary; refrigeration serves the same purpose.